 Form an Affiliate

 Congratulations!
 You have taken an important first step by expressing your interest in becoming an official KTB affiliate community.

-- Determine organizational structure and board membership.
+- Determine the organizational structure and board membership.

-- Prepare mission statement.
+- Prepare a mission statement.

 - Get the facts about your community.

 - Develop a one-year strategic plan, including the project(s) you would like to accomplish in the first year.

 - Establish a budget; this may be in-kind.

 - Develop lists of community/volunteer organizations and media, including any locations that will assist you in accomplishing your intended projects.